A review of Man, The Target of God (Mount Thabor Publishing). 272 pp. • $19.95 • Paperback • ISBN: 9781780747552

 Archimandrite Zacharias explains that the word translated “target” at the end of the last sentence quoted above is unknown in modern Greek.
 He tells us that:

-In the Greek of the Septuagint, it means someone who starts an argument not for selfish reasons but in order to understand the divine mystery.3
+In the Greek of the Septuagint,2the text of the Old Testament regarded as authoritative by the Church it means someone who starts an argument not for selfish reasons but in order to understand the divine mystery.3p.
+234